Silicosis: Diagnosis

 There are three key elements to the diagnosis of silicosis.
 First, the patient history should reveal exposure to sufficient silica dust to cause this illness.
 Second, chest imaging (usually chest x-ray) that reveals findings consistent with silicosis.
 Third, there are no underlying illnesses that are more likely to be causing the abnormalities.
 Physical examination is usually unremarkable unless there is complicated disease.
-Also, the examination findings are not specific for silicosis.
-Pulmonary function testing may reveal airflow limitation, restrictive defects, reduced diffusion capacity, mixed defects, or may be normal (especially without complicated disease).
+The examination findings are not specific for silicosis.

+Pulmonary function testing may reveal airflow limitation, restrictive defects, reduced diffusion capacity, mixed defects, or may be normal, especially without complicated disease.
 Most cases of silicosis do not require tissue biopsy for diagnosis, but this may be necessary in some cases, primarily to exclude other conditions.
 Assessment of alveolar crystal burden in bronchoalveolar lavage fluid may aid diagnosis.

 For uncomplicated silicosis, chest x-ray will confirm the presence of small (< 10 mm) nodules in the lungs, especially in the upper lung zones.
 Using the ILO classification system, these are of profusion 1/0 or greater and shape/size "p", "q", or "r".
 Lung zone involvement and profusion increases with disease progression.
 In advanced cases of silicosis, large opacity (> 1 cm) occurs from coalescence of small opacities, particularly in the upper lung zones.

 With retraction of the lung tissue, there is compensatory emphysema.
 Enlargement of the hilum is common with chronic and accelerated silicosis.
 In about 5–10% of cases, the nodes will calcify circumferentially, producing so-called "eggshell" calcification.
 This finding is not pathognomonic (diagnostic) of silicosis.
 In some cases, the pulmonary nodules may also become calcified.

 A computed tomography or CT scan can also provide a mode detailed analysis of the lungs, and can reveal cavitation due to concomitant mycobacterial infection.